During their embryonic development, all chordates pass through a stage called the pharyngula [View] with these features:

 - lay shelled eggs.

-some 190 million years ago, it was not until the extinction of the dinosaurs at the end of the Cretaceous (~66 million years ago — Link) that they began to diversify into the various orders that we see today.
+some 160 million years ago, it was not until the extinction of the dinosaurs at the end of the Cretaceous (~66 million years ago — Link) that they began the explosive adaptive radiation producing all the orders that we see today.

 - marsupials (Marsupialia) and